That doesn’t diminish the team manager’s importance, but it makes it easier for managers to have highly engaged employees.

 Never assume that they don’t need detailed information, regardless of their previous experience.

-In fact, from day one, they’ll be motivated to take initiative and try to make an impact.
+In fact, from day one, they’ll want to take the initiative and make an impact.

-- Communicate the workplace culture – which includes the organization’s values and norms.
+- Communicate the workplace culture and business outcomes, including the organization’s values and norms.

-- Schedule one-on-one meetings with other team members/introduce them to the gang.
+- Schedule one-on-one meetings with other team members and introduce them to the gang.

 - Create an employee handbook for the fresh fish and assign one of high performing employees as a mentor.

-- Assign simple and easy tasks in the beginning – don’t test-drive their responsibilities all at once.
+- Assign simple and easy tasks initially – don’t test-drive their responsibilities all at once.

-- Familiarize them with the tools that your company uses, for example, a CMS, CRM platform, etc.
+- Familiarize them with the tools your company uses, such as a C.M.S., CRM platform, etc.

 - Design learning material that is easy to comprehend.
-You can make slideshows, PDF files, and video lessons, among others.
+You can make slideshows, PDF files, and video lessons.